The spectral Tur\'{a}n problem: Characterizing spectral-consistent graphs: Introduction

 \begin{thm}\emph{(\cite{Simonovits1974,Simonovits1999})} Let $\mathcal{H}$ be a $q$-color-critical graph family with $p(\mathcal{H})=p\geq 2$.
 Then, for sufficiently large $n$, we have $\mathrm{EX}(n,\mathcal{H})=\{H(n,p,q)\}$. \end{thm}

 The following graphs are demonstrated to be generalized color-critical: the disjoint union of 1-color-critical graphs with the same chromatic number (see \cite[p.
-356]{Simonovits1974}); the Petersen graph $P^{10}$ (see \cite[p.
-7]{Simonovits1999}); the dodecahedron graph $D^{20}$ (see \cite[p.
-6]{Simonovits1999}); and the Kneser graph $K(t,2)$ for $t\geq 6$ (see \cite[p.
+356]{Simonovits1974}); the dodecahedron graph $D^{20}$ (see \cite[p.
+6]{Simonovits1999}); the Petersen graph $P^{10}$ (see \cite[p.
+7]{Simonovits1999}); and the Kneser graph $K(t,2)$ for $t\geq 6$ (see \cite[p.
 22]{Ma2025}).
-By using Theorem \ref{TH1.3}, Simonovits further obtained the following theorem.
+By using Theorem \ref{TH1.3}, Simonovits obtained the following theorem.